gaganeggday/taxi/README.md

 ## About

-This  the source code, deployment manifests and CI/CD pipelines for the taxi applicatio
+This  the source code, deployment manifests and CI/CD pipelines for the taxi applicati

 ## Application Source code